 Instructions

-2. Stir the all-purpose flour.
-Spoon the flour into a 1-cup dry measuring cup until it is overflowing.
-Sweep the back of a butter knife or straight handle of a wooden spoon over the top of the cup to level the flour.
+Start by stirring the all-purpose flour to loosen it.
+Then, use the spoon and sweep method: Spoon the flour into a 1-cup dry measuring cup until it overflows.
+Use the back of a butter knife or the straight edge of a wooden spoon to level off the excess without packing it down.

 Did you make this recipe?